h01ger/piuparts/README.txt

 can run several scripts in every step, they are run in alphabetical order.

-The scripts are run *inside* the piuparts chroot and only can be shell scripts, if you want to run Python or Perl scripts, you have to install Python or Perl.
+The scripts need to be executable and are run *inside* the piuparts chroot and only can be shell scripts, if you want to run Python or Perl scripts, you have to install Python or Perl.
 The chroot where piuparts is run is minized and does not include Perl.

 The variable PIUPARTS_OBJECTS is set to the packages currently being tested (seperated by spaces, if applicable) or the .changes